The College provides immense opportunities for students to expand global vision and explore different cultures.

 (3) A crash Italian language course is offered at the beginning of each term (Fee: 160 Euro)

-Medicine courses are NOT open to exchange students.
+Below courses are NOT open to exchange students:

 (1) Not open to final year students.

 (2) Only open to Year 1 and Year 2 students of 4-year curriculum.
 Students should not be in their final year while on exchange.

 (4) Good knowledge of Putonghua is required.

 (5) Most of the regular courses are taught in Putonghua.

 (6) Scholarships offered by the Ministry of Education would be available for local students.
 Details are yet to be confirmed.

 – Management and Finance, Humanities and Social Sciences, Engineering and Architecture, I.T. and Electronics